‘Worst Derby Ever’: A T-shirt slogan sums up 2020 woes

 LOUISVILLE, Ky.
 (AP) — The Churchill Downs stands are empty and the wagering windows closed.
 Armored police vehicles in the parking lot have replaced throngs of Derby-goers in seersucker and showy hats.

-The 146th Kentucky Derby is a surreal distillation of the crises facing the county in 2020.
+The 146th Kentucky Derby is a surreal distillation of the crises facing the country in 2020.
 The race, usually in May, is four months late because of the coronavirus pandemic.
 Still no fans are allowed, so the fabled racetrack is mostly quiet.
 Multiple groups, including armed militias, are planning protests and counterprotests in the streets outside over police killings of unarmed Black Americans.

 The Derby is unfolding in the hometown of Breonna Taylor, a Black emergency medical technician shot dead in her home in March when police burst in to serve a search warrant in the middle of the night.
 Demonstrators here have been protesting downtown for more than 100 days, calling for the officers involved to be prosecuted and the policing system dismantled.